 Book Clubs For Boys

 My son had a great little boy book club based on this advanced historical fiction book that my Mom Friend Ann hosted.
-This advanced picture book reads like a zen koan and it took us several times though to get the gist of it but once we did, we were entranced.
+This advanced picture book reads like a zen koan and it took us several times though to get the gist of it once we did, we were entranced.
 I had no idea that somehow George Washington Carver was somehow a pivotal person responsible for saving billions of lives through the creation of super seeds that yield more food.

 Ann’s husband, Renato, is a scientist, so he led the boys in a relevant discussion of genes (human and plant) and how mutations create change.
 The boys, who are in first grade and second grade, were mesmerized by this discussion so I thought I would swing it from humans and plants into dogs, only because I read this great piece from National Geographic Magazine.